 Competitors may infringe our patents or the patents of our licensors.
 To counter infringement or unauthorized use, we may be required to file infringement claims, which can be expensive and time-consuming.
 In addition, in an infringement proceeding, a court may decide that a patent of ours or our licensors is not valid, is unenforceable, in whole or in part, or may refuse to stop the other party from using the technology at issue on the grounds that our patents do not cover the technology in question.
 An adverse result in any litigation or defense proceedings could put one or more of our patents at risk of being invalidated, held unenforceable or interpreted narrowly and could put our patent applications at risk of not issuing.
 Moreover, if we or one of our licensing partners initiated legal proceedings against a third party to enforce a patent covering one of our product candidates, the defendant could counterclaim that the patent covering our product candidate is invalid and/or unenforceable.
 In patent litigation in the United States, defendant counterclaims alleging invalidity and/or unenforceability are commonplace.
 Grounds for a validity challenge could be an alleged failure to meet any of several statutory requirements, including lack of novelty, obviousness or non-enablement.
 Grounds for an unenforceability assertion could be an allegation that someone connected with prosecution of the patent withheld relevant information from the U.S. PTO, or made a misleading statement, during prosecution.
 Third parties may also raise similar claims before administrative bodies in the United States or abroad, even outside the context of litigation.
 Such mechanisms include reexamination, post grant review, inter partes review and equivalent proceedings in foreign jurisdictions (e.g., opposition proceedings).
 Such proceedings could result in revocation or amendment to our patents in such a way that they no longer cover our product candidate.
 For example, TxCell has exclusively licensed the rights to technology related to redirected Treg cells from the Yeda Research and Development Company, or Yeda.
 A patent included in this exclusive license agreement with Yeda was granted in Europe in July 2016.
-Subsequent to this grant, the patent was opposed by several parties in May 2017.
-The oral proceedings for this opposition will take place in November 2018.
-We cannot predict whether we and Yeda will prevail in these actions.
-If the opposition to this patent prevails, the issued patent may be revoked or be limited in breadth.
-In any event, the outcome following legal assertions of invalidity and unenforceability is unpredictable.
+Subsequent to this grant, the patent was opposed by several parties in May 2017 and revoked in November 2018.
+The outcome following legal assertions of invalidity and unenforceability is unpredictable.
 With respect to the validity question, for example, we cannot be certain that there is no invalidating prior art, of which we and the patent examiner were unaware during prosecution.
 If a defendant were to prevail on a legal assertion of invalidity and/or unenforceability, we would lose at least part, and perhaps all, of the patent protection on our product candidates.
 Such a loss of patent protection could have a material adverse impact on our business.